quietui/quiet/docs/docs/developers/contributing.md

 Use `with-*` attributes for features that enable optional content.
 Use `without-*` attributes for features that disable optional content.

+### Attributes representing percentages

+When an attribute maps to a percentage, it should accept 0-1.
+For example, 50% is represented as "0.5".
+For consistency, this is the preferred pattern.

+Percentages may be represented as "50%" in cases where CSS-like values are provided, e.g. `100px 25%`.

 ### Attribute reflection

 Attribute reflection in custom elements is [an interesting challenge](https://www.abeautifulsite.net/posts/reflection-and-custom-states-in-web-components/) because the platform hasn't established a clear pattern for it.
 This section defines such a pattern to enable consistency throughout the library.